Webcomic / Level 30 Psychiatry

 - Ink Blot Test: Done with Eggman who mostly sees his foes in pain.

-- Interactive Narrator: Like in Space Quest, Roger Wilco's narrator is this but it goes to the point where he has a conversation with Chansey.
+- Interactive Narrator: Like in Space Quest, Roger Wilco's narrator is this, but it can also converse with the characters.

 - I Owe You My Life: Gardevior apparently saved Roll's life at some point in the comic's backstory.
 Gardevior takes a Think Nothing of It approach to it.